-Date:

-Dear Doctor:

-spitalized or received mental health services recently for being a danger to himself/disabled.
-Medical information from you is essential in planning for the student's safety,

-Student Name Date of Birth School Grade

-Please complete the following informat Your cooperation is much appreciated. tion and return to the parent/guardian to provide to the school upon return to school.

-If the student no longer poses a threat to and indicate restrictions, if any. o self and/or others at the time of discharge and can return to school, please sign below

-The above named student does not pose e a threat to self and/or others at the time of discharge and may return to school:

-Without restrictions With the following modifications/restrictions (indicated below)

-Recommended Modifications/Restriction ns:

-ons and dosages:

-Doctor's Name Doctor's Signature

-Hospital Name Contact Number

-AUTHORI IZATION TO EXCHANGE/RELEASE MEDICAL INFORMATION

-TO: RE:

-Practitioner/Staff Name/Title Student Last Name Student First Name

-Hospital/Agency/Clinic Date of Birth: / /

-I hereby give you permission to release/ exchange the following information: Language Educational Psychological/Mental Health Other - Specify:

-This authorization shall be valid until unless revoked earlier.

-Name of Parent/Legal Guardian Phone Number

-Signature of Parent/Logal Cuardian
+Date: Dear Doctor: spitalized or received mental health services recently for being a danger to himself/ disabled.
+Medical information from you is essential in planning for the student's safety, Student Name Date of Birth School Grade Please complete the following informat Your cooperation is much appreciated. tion and return to the parent/guardian to provide to the school upon return to school.
+If the student no longer poses a threat to and indicate restrictions, if any. o self and/or others at the time of discharge and can return to school, please sign below The above named student does not pose e a threat to self and/or others at the time of discharge and may return to school: ☐ Without restrictions With the following modifications/restrictions (indicated below) Recommended Modifications/Restrictio ns: Please indicate any prescribed medication ons and dosages: Trease marcate any presentate medicate 713 and dosages.
+Doctor's Name Doctor's Signature Hospital Name Contact Number AUTHORI IZATION TO EXCHANGE/RELEASE MEDICAL INFORMATION TO: RE: Practitioner/Staff Name/Title Student Last Name Student First Name / Hospital/Agency/Clinic Month Day Year I hereby give you permission to release/ Medical/Health Speech & exchange the following information: Language This authorization shall be valid until unless revoked earlier.
+Name of Parent/Legal Guardian Phone Number Signature of Parent/Legal Guardian Date